Joe R. Pool: U.S. Postal and Civil Service Committee

 Pool served on the U.S. Postal and Civil Service committee as a sub-committee chairman from January 3, 1963, until his death July 14, 1968.
 During this time, he traveled to Vietnam to inspect postal facilities serving troops there, and fought for investigation of federal government research and development contracts.

-Texas National Parks/Seashores
+Texas national parks and seashores

 Pool served as author or co-author of the funding bills for two of Texas' national parks and seashores, including Guadalupe Mountains National Park and Padre Island National Seashore.

 Dallas/Fort Worth International Airport

 Pool co-authored the U.S. House of Representatives funding bills starting in 1966 for land acquisition of 18,000 acres to develop Dallas/Fort Worth Regional (International) Airport.

 House Un-American Activities Committee

 Ku Klux Klan activities investigations

-As Congressman-At-Large, Pool was acting chairman of these hearings from 1965-1966.
+As congressman-at-large, Pool was acting chairman of these hearings from 1965 to 1966.

-With civil right activists being harassed in the south early in 1965 before the Ku Klux Klan HUAC hearings began, Pool predicted his House Un-American Activities Committee would vote as early as March 1965 to investigate terrorist organizations such as the Ku Klux Klan, the Minute Men, the Black Muslims, and the American Nazi Party.
-Prior to the hearings starting Pool said "I am in favor of investigating all four groups."
-Pool made the statement in the wake of President Lyndon Johnson's suggestion that a congressional committee might well look into the Klan's activities.Pool thought congress should try to determine whether a constitutional law can be drawn that would outlaw the KKK.
-Pool stated "I think the Ku Klux Klan is almost as great a threat to America as the Communist Party...
+With civil right activists being harassed in the south early in 1965 before the Ku Klux Klan HUAC hearings began, Pool predicted his House Un-American Activities Committee would vote as early as March 1965 to investigate terrorist organizations such as the Ku Klux Klan, the Minutemen (anti-Communist organization), the Black Muslims, and the American Nazi Party.
+Prior to the hearings Pool said "I am in favor of investigating all four groups."
+Pool made the statement in the wake of President Lyndon Johnson's suggestion that a congressional committee might well look into the Klan's activities.
+Pool thought congress should try to determine whether a constitutional law can be drawn that would outlaw the KKK.
+Pool stated "I think the Ku Klux Klan is almost as great a threat to America as the Communist Party ...
 Both seek to destroy our American ideals."
-Pool suggested an investigation of the Klan by his committee would do a great deal in "exposing the subversive nature of the Klan...I believe all of the committee members agree that organizations such as the KKK are subversive and fall under our investigative power and concern," he said.
+Pool suggested an investigation of the Klan by his committee would do a great deal in "exposing the subversive nature of the Klan ...
+I believe all of the committee members agree that organizations such as the KKK are subversive and fall under our investigative power and concern".
 Pool further declared, "I feel that when any organization which have philosophies, 'which lead' to anarchy are exposed to the American people, they lose what influence they might have had."
-Pool lambasted the Minute Men and the KKK as being harmful to conservative principles in government.
-"They claim to be conservative but all they are doing is creating a bad image for conservative principles," he stated.
+Pool lambasted the Minutemen and the KKK as being harmful to conservative principles in government.
+"They claim to be conservative but all they are doing is creating a bad image for conservative principles", he stated.

-At the end of October 1965 with the Klan hearings well underway, Pool "was convinced that 40-50 Ku Klux Klan leaders will spend jail time as a result of the KKK hearings by the HUAC Committee."
-Pool, as acting chairman of the committee investigating the Klan, charged the leaders with contempt of Congress when they refused to bring subpoena records to the hearing.
+At the end of October 1965 with the Klan hearings well underway, Pool "was convinced that 40-50 Ku Klux Klan leaders will spend jail time as a result of the KKK hearings by the HUAC Committee".
+Pool, as acting chairman of the committee investigating the Klan, charged the leaders with contempt of Congress when they refused to bring subpoenaed records to the hearing.